xpack/web-jekyll/pages/develop/how-to-create-xpack-git-repos.md

-For projects distributed as archives, to simplify maintenance, it is recommended to reconstruct the history in a separate branch (like `originals`).
+For projects distributed as archives, to simplify maintenance, it is recommended to reconstruct the history in a separate branch (like `originals`) by adding commits with the content of each released archive.

 ## Create xPacks repositories

 If the project does not already have a forked repository, create a new Git project.

-!!!!
+{% include note.html content="For consistency reasons, it is
-For consistency reasons, it is recommended for the new xPacks, even if they do not include 3rd party content, to use the `xpack` branch instead of the `master` branch.
+recommended for the new xPacks, even if they do not include 3rd party content, to use the `xpack` branch instead of the `master` branch." %}

 {% include warning.html content="Do not use a GitHub Template project!
 The easiest way to create new projects would be to use an existing